-Spectral features: The representation of shape of voice trace is processed in some of sound-related tasks( e.g. automatic speech recognition).
+Spectral features: The representation of shape of voice trace is processed in some of sound-related tasks(e.g. automatic speech recognition).
 The most commonly used representation is spectrum, which transforms speech signal from time domain into frequency domain.
+Recent research prove that deep learning models can effectively learn emotion representation from spectral features resulting in accurate prediction of emotion categories.

-Mel Frequency Cepstral Coefficients (MFCC) is the most frequently-used feature for SERs, which represents shot-term power spectrum of signal.
+Mel Frequency Cepstral Coefficients (MFCC) is the most frequently-used feature for SERs, which represents shotterm power spectrum of signal.
+The main procedure is: after preprocessing, short time discrete Fourier transform is applied to speech signal.
+Then, Mel filter bank is utilized to calculate subband energies in frequency domain, which is followed by the logarithmic computation.
+Finally, inverse Fourier transform is processed on it.
 There are a series of spectral features that can be utilized for SERs.
 Different from MFCC, Gammatone Frequency Cepstral Coefficients (GFCC) applies Gammatone filter-bank to the power spectrum.
 Besides, Linear Prediction Cepstral Coefficients(LPCC), Log-Frequency Power Coefficients (LFPC), etc are also considerable.

-3) Deep feature Learning
+3.2.3 Deep feature Learning

 In order to learn emotional representation accurately in speech, deep learning techniques are widely used in a speech emotion recognition system.
-Typically, on the basis of handcrafted low-level descriptor, spatio-temporal learning modules are the most commonly used structures to extract deeper and high-level features in latent space to express emotions shown as Fig. 3, which have been proved to be significantly effective for SERs.
+Typically, on the basis of hand-crafted low-level descriptor, spatio-temporal learning modules are the most commonly used structures to extract deeper and high-level features in latent space to express emotions shown as Fig. 6, which have been proved to be significantly effective for SERs.

+Spatio-temporal based sequence-to-one model is suitable for SERs.
 Various studies model speech signal in segment-level or chunk level to learn emotion representation, and then combine the output of subsequences in segment or chunk level into a sentence-level representation via various strategies(e.g. RNN, Attention) to predict emotions.

 Segment-level SERs set the step size of segments as a fixed parameter resulting in changeable number of segments in a utterance, of which the length is arbitrary.
-Zhang et al.[66] propose a structure that adapts LSTM model to capture utterance-level representation of emotion on the basis of segmeng-level CNN features.
-Mustaqeem et al.[67] propose CNN+Attention to extract statio-temporal features for SERs.
-Other studies also achieve satisfying performance for SERs[68][69][70].
+Zhang et al. [72] propose a structure that adapts LSTM model to capture utterance-level representation of emotion on the basis of segmeng-level CNN features.
+Mustageem et al. [73] propose CNN+Attention to extract statio-temporal features for SERs.
+Other studies also achieve satisfying performance for SERs [74] [75].
 In addition, chunk-level SERs product a fixed number of segments regardless of the duration of speech signals by changing the step size of the chunks along with the duration of signals.
-Lin et al.[71] propose a flexible framework, which is capable of tackling several speech-based sequence-to-one tasks(e.g. SER, speaker recognition).
+Lin et al. [76] propose a flexible framework, which is capable of tackling several speechbased sequence-to-one tasks(e.g. SER, speaker recognition).
 They take advantage of varying step size of chunks to extract a fixed number of chunks with a fixed size from varied duration of speech signal without the preprocess such as cropping or zero padding, and the effectiveness of temporal aggregating models that are built via this framework is proved in terms of robustness, accuracy and computational efficiency.

-C. Text
+3.3 Text

-1) Word Embedding
+3.3.1 Word Embedding